atsign-foundation/at_widgets/at_contacts_flutter/example/example.md

 ## How it works

-Like most applications built for the  @‎platform, we start with the [at_onboarding_flutter](https://pub.dev/packages/at_onboarding_flutter) widget which handles secure management of secret keys for an atsign as cryptographically secure replacement for usernames and passwords.
+Like most applications built for the atPlatform, we start with the [at_onboarding_flutter](https://pub.dev/packages/at_onboarding_flutter) widget which handles secure management of secret keys for an atsign as cryptographically secure replacement for usernames and passwords.

 After onboarding, this package can fetch a list of already added contacts.
 This can be either displayed in a custom UI or one can use the UI screens provided in the package.